-Mai could see that the “Jefferson City” cargo scow already listed dangerously to port from an overwhelming hoard of would be refugees.
-But there was no alternative.
-Mai told her driver to wait with the engine running.
-She battled her way through the non-stop bedlam, towing her three children—their arms locked in a daisy chain—behind.
-At the boarding ramp, she managed to wave an official looking sheet of paper in front of one of the sentries who signaled her forward.
-Turning to her eldest son, she scolded him in her sternest voice: “get on board and hold onto each other.
+Mai had left their home at dawn that morning with their children and one small valise of personal effects.
+Her mission was to escape Saigon—to leave forever their Vietnam home—by reaching a US Navy transport ship anchored in the South China Sea.
+It took hours for her driver, dodging crowds of panicked people streaming into the city from the outlying areas where the NVA had already surged through, to reach the Saigon River wharf.
+There, the “Jefferson City” cargo scow listed dangerously to port from an overwhelming hoard of would be refugees.
+Assessing the non-stop bedlam–loud, swift and aggressive with unmerciful shouting and shoving– Mai told her driver to wait with the engine running.
+She battled her way to the boarding ramp, towing her three children—their arms locked in a daisy chain—behind.
+She managed to wave an official looking paper in front of a sentry who signaled her forward.
+Turning to Khoa, her eldest son, she scolded in her sternest voice: “Hold onto each other.
 Whatever you do, do not let go of each other.
 I will be back with father.”

-Col. Bui Tin of the North Vietnamese People’s Army of Vietnam then took the microphone from General Minh, just as he had accepted his surrender moments earlier.
+Col. Bui Tin of the North Vietnamese People’s Army of Vietnam then took the microphone from General Minh, just as he had accepted the general’s unconditional surrender moments earlier.
 Addressing both the people and the solders of South Vietnam he said, “You have nothing to fear.
 Between Vietnamese there are no victors and no vanquished.
 Only the Americans have been beaten.
 If you are patriots, consider this a moment of joy.
 The war for our country is over.”

-“I am Mai Le Dinh, your commander’s wife.
+“Not until I see your commander, colonel Kim.
+I am Mai Nguyen Kim, his wife.
 I have an urgent message for him.”

 “They are safe.They are aboard the US Navy ship, preparing to leave the harbor.”

-“With your children; with our children,” Mai answered.
-And you must return to them with me.
+“With your children; with our children,” countered Mai.
+“And you must return there with me.
 This war is over for you.
 Life in Vietnam is over for our family.”